Photography Style Guide

 + Please don't match!
 I would even go so far as to suggest not picking any kind of colour theme, and instead sticking with certain tones that give off a cohesive vibe and not a traditional matching feel.

-+ Please don't wear ill-fitting things.
++ Avoid ill-fitting items.
 Pay attention to the fit of your clothing.
 For women, flowy/movement is good.
 For men, it’s almost the opposite - you don’t want your pants and tops to be baggy.
 Slimmer fitting clothing photographs best on men and helps you look more pulled together, no matter what your size is.
 You want to be as comfortable as you can in the clothing you wear.
 If your dress is too tight and you don’t feel you best, it will show in your expression.
 If your shoes are killing you, same thing.
 On the flip side, be sure your clothes aren’t too baggy or loose.
 You want to look polished.

 +A good tip is to put on the outfit & move around - my sessions are very playful!
 I will have you walking, sitting, spinning!!
-Too often people pop on an outfit & pose in the mirror, Make sure that it also looks great & comftable when you move around!
+Too often people pop on an outfit & pose in the mirror, Make sure that it also looks great & comfy when you move around!

 NEUTRAL COLORS